-Comments in support of the option

-Should these conditions be met, Greasley Parish Council would be amenable to considering Option 2 as a viable alternative.
+Cor nments in support of the option Comments objecting to the option Should these conditions be met, Greasley Parish Council would be amenable to considering Option 2 as a viable alternative.
 We believe that such adjustments would promote harmony and efficiency within our community while ensuring that the interests of all residents are adequately represented.
 11. Nuthall Parish Council: Nuthall Parish Council, at its February meeting supported the proposal that the whole of Larkfield Estate, plus Little Holland Gardens plus the 'bakery estate should be part of Nuthall Parish Council.